mr-poston-cs/apcsp-b/units/unit1/operators.md

   - What are `x++`, `x--`, `+=`, and `*=` shorthand for?

 - ### Lab
   - <a href="https://lab.cs50.io/Candib80/cs50labs/c/fahrenheit/" target="_blank">Fahrenheit</a> - Try to do as much on this as you can!
-I put some hints in for you :blush:
+I put some hints in for you :)